fried-brain/fried-brain/README.md

 - 👨🏽‍💻 I'm a self-taught programmer.
 - 💼 I'm a Bachelor In Science(Mathematics).
-- 🌱 Proficient in Python and JavaScript.
+- 🌱 Proficient in Python and Learning JavaScript.
 - 🤔 My interests are AI & ML, Data Science and WebDev.
 - ☁️ New to DevOps.
 - 💼 I’m currently preparing for Job.